 Training for the job you want after graduation.

-Yes, you can participate in two experiential learning activities within the same semester, but each must be registered in its own course section by completing separate Activity Application Forms for each.
+Yes, you can participate in two experiential learning activities within the same semester, but each must be registered in its own course section by completing separate Activity Application Forms.
 You must register for and complete the required assignments for both activities.
-Please contact the Center for Student Professional Development to discuss this possibility and your unique case.
+Please contact the Center for Student Professional Development to discuss your unique case.

 At DelVal, we offer a powerful combination of knowledge and real-world experience that sets our graduates up for success.
 When you graduate, you will have a DelVal Experience Transcript that captures your experiences during your time at DelVal.